Skip to content

 rqt_gravity

-As a result, now the manipulator stays in the initial position defined by \(\mathbf{q}_0 = [45^o, -45^o]\) (note that the initial position is defined by q0 in the dynamics_params.yamlconfig file).
+As a result, the manipulator now stays in the initial position defined by \(\mathbf{q}_0 = [45^o, -45^o]\) (note that the initial position is defined by q0 in the dynamics_params.yaml config file).

 result_gravity